+• Additional standard deduction of \$1,350 if the child is blind.

-- Standard deduction of \$2,150 for a blind child. - Penalty on early withdrawal of child's savings. - Itemized deductions such as child's investment expenses or charitable contributions.
+• Penalty on early withdrawal of child's savings.

+• Itemized deductions such as child's investment expenses or charitable contributions.

-If your child received qualified dividends or capital gain distributions, you may pay up to \$42.50 more tax if you make this election instead of filing a separate tax return for the child.
-This is because the tax rate on the child's income between \$850 and \$1,700 is 10% if you make this election.
-However, if you file a separate return for the child, the tax rate may be as low as 5% because of the preferential tax rates for qualified dividends and capital gain distributions.
+If your child received qualified dividends or capital gain distributions, you may pay up to \$90 more tax if you make this election instead of filing a separate tax return for the child.
+This is because the tax rate on the child's income between \$900 and \$1,800 is 10% if you make this election.
+However, if you file a separate return for the child, the tax rate may be as low as 0% (zero percent) because of the preferential tax rates for qualified dividends and capital gain distributions.

 If any of the above apply to your child, first figure the tax on your child's income as if he or she is filing a return.
 Next, figure the tax as if you are electing to report your child's income on your return.
 Then, compare the methods to determine which results in the lower tax.
 Alternative minimum tax.
 If your child received tax-exempt interest (or exempt-interest dividends paid by a regulated investment company) from certain private activity bonds, you must take this into account in determining if you owe the alternative minimum tax.
 This type of interest should be shown in box 9 of Form 1099-INT.
 See Form 6251, Alternative Minimum Tax-Individuals, and its instructions for details.